Appdynamics/demomonkey/USAGE.md

 ## Commands

-Outside of namespaces you can always use the following command:
+Outside of namespaces you can always use the following commands:

-- **!/search/replace/modifier**: Provide a regular expression to run your replacements
+- **!/search/replace/modifier**: Provide a regular expression to run your replacements.
+- **!style(word, property)**: Change the css property of a node containing word

 ## Namespaces